1986 Philippine presidential election: Influence of the American media

 The international clamor surprised the three Mercury News investigators with Carey commenting, "There's a vast difference between simple allegations and something with a factual, documentary basis," he says.
 "It provokes a totally different psychological reaction in the readers.
 Gossip stirs their apathy; facts galvanize them to action."

 After the successful publication of the series, newer articles were produced by the Mercury News team, among other things, such as how the Manila elitists smuggled fortunes, in the form of American currency, out of the country.
 More reporters from The Washington Post, The Wall Street Journal, and The New York Times developed other angles as well.
 The most significant were those uncovered by Times' Jeff Gerth, who wrote on the misuse of American aid money by the Marcos' administration.
 Although Marcos continued to deny these allegations, that did little to avert the consequences.
 His support in the congress quickly dissipated while news of his misrule endangered U.S. military interests.
-Revelations of Marcos' hidden wealth disparaged him in America, but in the Philippines, it was the truth of his war records that did him in.
+Revelations of Marcos' hidden wealth disparaged him in America, but in the Philippines, it was the truth of his war records that proved the most damaging to his reputation.